 Several recent studies have shown that diverse and inclusive operations tend to be more innovative, generate better ideas, and capture new markets.
 The Center for Talent Innovation (pdf) found that companies with diverse employees are 70 percent more likely to report new or improved market share than companies with nondiverse employee populations.
 A study by Ronald Burt, a professor at University of Chicago, concluded that any diverse group will surface better, more effective ideas than a group of more homogenous “top talent.”
 But what exactly qualifies as diversity?
 As we commonly think of it, diversity is a matter of ethnicity, gender, and sexual orientation, among other inherent differences.
 But operating in a diverse organization also has its challenges.

 Here, I’m going to talk about the psychology of praise.
 Leaders who are graceful, grateful and appreciative seem to have teams who are emboldened, creative and productive.
 Indeed, across the years, we’re often told that praising people at work is an easy win for motivation.
 Insights from positive psychology help us understand a bit deeper how important praise is, and how we can cultivate cultures of positivity through some purposeful acts.
 Positive psychology is the scientific study of wellbeing, resilience and thriving.
 Why are some people happy despite living what might be a difficult life?
 How do some people thrive under conditions in which others fall apart?
+How do we focus on a person’s strengths as opposed to fixing weaknesses?
 The 10 Most Cringeworthy Employee Behaviors.
 Perhaps, more often than you'd like to admit, you've found yourself in the position of the naughty employee--shopping online or browsing Facebook in a moment of boredom.

 Unsurprisingly, you're not alone.
 It turns out that the vast majority of employees--yes, that means you and me--end up breaking some kind of rule while on the job.
 In research conducted by software and technology authority Better Buys, workers engage in all sorts of bad behaviors at work.
 10 Golden Rules of Communication in a Team Environment.